Large-billed crow: Distribution and habitat

-The range of this species is extensive and stretches from the northeastern Asian seaboard to Afghanistan and eastern Iran in the west, through South and Southeast Asia, to the Lesser Sundas and Cambodia in the southeast.
-It occurs in woodland, parks and gardens, cultivated regions with at least some trees, but is a bird of more open country in the south of its range where it is not in competition with the common raven and carrion crow of the north.
+The range of this species is extensive and stretches from the northeastern Asian seaboard to Afghanistan and eastern Iran in the west, through South to India and Sri Lanka and Southeast Asia, to the Lesser Sundas and Cambodia in the southeast.
+It occurs in woodland, parks and gardens, cultivated regions with at least some trees, but is a bird of more open country in the south of its range where it is not in competition with the common raven and carrion crow of the North.

 Ecology and behaviour

 Diet

 Extremely versatile in its feeding, it will take food from the ground or in trees.
 They feed on a wide range of items and will attempt to feed on anything appearing edible, alive or dead, plant or animal.
 It is also one of the most persistent species and is quite bold, especially in urban areas.
 In Japan, crows are considered to be a pest, as they rip open garbage bags and take wire coat hangers for their nests.
 The Japanese subspecies of Large-billed crow are also known for their regular, unprovoked attacks on humans, especially when passing through near their nesting areas.
-In Sri Lanka, Karunarathna & Amarasinghe (2008) noted that the jungle crow might actually be a, if not the, major predator of local small animals; jungle crows are highly experienced at catching lizards, taking only 45 minutes to find, catch and consume four critically endangered endemic lizards in Horton Plains National Park.
+In Sri Lanka, the jungle crow might is an important predator of local small animals; jungle crows are highly experienced at catching lizards, taking only 45 minutes to find, catch and consume four critically endangered endemic lizards in Horton Plains National Park.

 Hoarding behaviour has been noted in ssp. culminatus.